Environment

 Additional Information

-• ITS will not provide or recommend an alternative solution to replace the Google Jamboard whiteboarding service.
-If you are interested in another whiteboarding service, you should explore other third-party solutions.
+- ITS doesn't offer an alternative solution to replace the Google Jamboard whiteboarding service.
+If you are interested in another whiteboarding service, you should explore other third-party solutions within your unit.

 Need additional information or assistance?
 Contact the ITS Service Center.